memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="result">

-The local file `output.json` should be similar to the one belows (except for the `id` values that depend on the internal database `id`):
+The local file `output.json` should be similar to the one below (except for the `id` values that depend on the internal database `id`):